 Renunciation played a large part in the Religious Teachings I listened to in my early years, the books I read, the teachers I knew of and the practices they suggested.
 Indeed, there were monks and nuns who practiced renunciation and asceticism in the west and many years later as I traveled all over India, orange-robed sadhus and renunciates wandered the streets, jungles, and mountains of that land, all of them renunciates.
 Renunciation seemed to permeate my understanding of religious life as both principle and practice.
 There are hundreds of interpretations of the Bhagavad-Gita and the Brahma-sutras and all but a very few insisted on outward renunciation.
 A good example of this is laid out below:

 “Lord Shiva, keep me away from sensuous women

 - Sri Satakam, 69th Sloka, by Sri Narayana Guru

 From: The Ascetic and the Erotic by Dileep Raj

-For many years I thought God-realization (whatever that is) was the result of such renunciation, but after years denying myself, I began to doubt if this was true; if I was wrong about the cause-and-effect relationship of renunciation to God-Realization, perhaps I had been putting the cart before the horse; perhaps it was God-Realization that is the 'cause' of renunciation, thinking metaphoriclly that if I had been given a billion dollars I would become spontaneously 'renounced' of monetary concerns, God-Realization is what correlated with renunciation.
+For many years I thought God-realization (whatever that is), freedom and liberation were the result of renunciation, but after years of denying myself, I began to doubt if this was true; perhaps I was wrong about the cause-and-effect relationship; that renunciation brought about God-Realization, perhaps I had been putting the cart before the horse; perhaps it was God-Realization that is the 'cause' of renunciation, just like if I had been given a billion dollars, I would become spontaneously 'renounced' of monetary concerns, God-Realization is what correlated with renunciation.

 I had been trying to be a renunciate as if renunciation was the path and the cause of God-Realization or Liberation; I was mistaken.